 The industry began experiencing negative growth rates in 1999 on a global basis and the worldwide recorded music market has contracted considerably.
 Illegal downloading of music from the Internet, CD-R piracy, industrial piracy, economic recession, bankruptcies of record wholesalers and retailers, and growing competition for consumer discretionary spending and retail shelf space may all be contributing to a declining recorded music industry.
 Additionally, the period of growth in recorded music sales driven by the introduction and penetration of the CD format has ended.
 While CD sales still generate most of the recorded music revenues, CD sales continue to decline industry-wide and we expect that trend to continue.
 However, new formats for selling recorded music product have been created, including the legal downloading of digital music using the Internet, the distribution of music on mobile devices and revenue streams from these new channels are beginning to emerge.
 These new digital revenue streams are important to offset declines in physical sales and represent the fastest growing area of our business.
-Despite the increase in digital sales, they have yet to completely offset declining physical sales on a worldwide industry basis and it is too soon to determine the impact that sales of music through new channels might have on the industry or when the decline in physical sales might be offset by the increase in digital sales.
-Accordingly, the recorded music industry performance may continue to negatively impact our operating results.
-While it is believed within the recorded music industry that growth in digital sales will re-establish a growth pattern for recorded music sales, the timing of the recovery cannot be established with accuracy nor can it be determined how these changes will affect individual markets.
-A declining recorded music industry is likely to lead to reduced levels of revenue and operating income generated by our Recorded Music business.
+Despite the increase in digital sales, they have yet to completely offset declining physical sales on a worldwide industry basis and it is too soon to determine the impact that sales of music industry performance may continue to negatively impact our operating results.
+While it is believed within the recorded music industry that growth in digital sales will re-establish a growth pattern for recorded music industry is likely to lead to reduced levels of revenue and operating income generated by our Recorded Music business.
 Additionally, a declining recorded music industry is also likely to have a negative impact on our Music Publishing business, which generates a significant portion of its revenues from mechanical royalties, primarily from the sale of music in CD and other recorded music formats.